John Dew (cardinal): Archbishop of Wellington

-Elevation to cardinal
+Pope Francis accepted Dew's resignation on his 75th birthday, 5 May 2023 on which date he was succeeded by Paul Martin, his coadjutor archbishop.
+His resignation as head of the Military Ordinate of New Zealand was accepted on 27 May.

+Cardinal

-On 14 February 2015, Pope Francis made Dew a member of the College of Cardinals with the title of Cardinal-Priest of Sant’Ippolito John L. Allen Jr., in commenting on the appointment, described Dew as a "high profile moderate" in the Catholic Church.
-The appointment meant that New Zealand now had two cardinals at the same time, the other being Thomas Williams, although Williams had retired from active ministry in 2005, Cardinals routinely retain their titles for life.
-The other two cardinals from New Zealand were Reginald Delargey and Peter McKeefry.
+On 14 February 2015, Pope Francis made Dew a member of the College of Cardinals with the title of Cardinal-Priest of Sant'Ippolito.
+John L. Allen Jr., in commenting on the appointment, described Dew as a "high profile moderate" in the Catholic Church.
+He became the fourth New Zealand cardinal, joining Thomas Williams, who was no longer eligible to participate in a papal conclave.
+Their predecessors as cardinals from New Zealand were Reginald Delargey and Peter McKeefry.

+Recalling a few weeks later how he received the news he was being made a cardinal, he said: "Since then I have received nothing but love and support, messages of congratulation.
+By 7am, in my first radio interview for the day, I happened to say 'I am an ordinary Kiwi bloke.'
+Since then the words have been repeated back to me often, but I [still] believe this to be true."

 On 13 April 2015, Dew was appointed a member of the Congregation for the Evangelization of Peoples and of the Pontifical Council for Promoting Christian Unity.
 He participated in the Fourteenth Ordinary General Assembly of the Synod of Bishops (4–25 October 2015) on "The vocation and mission of the family in the Church and in the contemporary world".
 On 28 October 2016, was appointed a member of the Congregation for Divine Worship and the Discipline of the Sacraments.

+Dew participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.

 Approach

-Kiwi bloke

-Dew has recalled the announcement of his appointment as a cardinal in the early hours of the morning on 5 January 2015 and being woken to texts of congratulations on his cellphone.
-"Since then I have received nothing but love and support, messages of congratulation.
-By 7am, in my first radio interview for the day, I happened to say 'I am an ordinary Kiwi bloke.'
-Since then the words have been repeated back to me often, but I [still] believe this to be true."